The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 All finance documents are typically drafted in English.
 There are no specific requirements relating to the language used in documentation.

 The facility agreement will contain a condition precedent requiring the delivery of legal opinions.
-The Irish legal opinion(s) will provide opinions as to the capacity and authority of the obligors incorporated in Ireland and the validity and enforceability of the finance documents governed under Irish law.
+The Irish legal opinion(s) will provide opinions as to the capacity and authority of the obligors incorporated in Ireland and the validity and enforceability of the finance documents governed by Irish law.
 Occasionally, borrower's counsel will provide the capacity opinion; however, it would be typical for lender's counsel to provide both the capacity and enforceability opinions.

 Given that most Irish targets typically fall within the mid-market space, the Irish acquisition finance market is dominated by senior-only structures.
 However, other types of debt funding may be used, depending on the specifics of the deal, and it is not uncommon for the capital structure to comprise a mixture of funding sources.